mafischer/trader-bot/README.md

 ## Warnings
 - This software should be considered experimental!
 - You are giving this experimental software access to your stock broker(s). **THERE IS POTENTIAL FOR FINANCIAL LOSS!!**
+- All data is stored on your local file system in SQLite databases.
-- Your credentials will be encrypted and stored on your local file system.
-At no point will this software store your credentials anywhere accept in the machine where you run it.
+- Your credentials will be encrypted and stored in SQLite.
-- Other than your credentials, all data is stored unencrypted in a SQLite db on your machine.
+- Anonymous usage statistics may be sent over the network if you chose to allow it.

 ## License
 This software is licensed under the ISC license.
 See [LICENSE](LICENSE) for full details.

-## Getting Started
+## Usage

+### Installation
+- Download the installer from [TO DO](#)

+### Setup

-### Pre Requisites
+#### Pre Requisites
 - For access to twitter data, [apply](https://developer.twitter.com/en/apply-for-access) for a twitter developer account
 - create an account with a supported broker (support further development by using below links to open an account):
   - **robinhood**: https://join.robinhood.com/michaef30